1

 1. The Chat activity link appears on the course main page.

-• The Chat room for that activity appears, showing three options.
+• The Chat room for that activity appears with options.

-• The Click here to enter the chat now link opens the chat window.
+• The Enter the chat button opens the chat window.

 • The Use more accessible interface link opens the chat window that is suitable for older web browsers.

-2. Click the link, Click here to enter the chat now.
+2. Click on the Enter the chat button.

 A list of participants in the chat area appears in the right column.